Wednesday, October 16, 2024

 "A wine should trigger pleasure and enjoyment, not questions." - Dom

 Of course, some wines may be less expressive, tight, or closed at the opening (especially if young and in a closed phase).
 They may take a little time to open and deliver their full potential (usually after oxygenation or decantation).
-Nevertheless, they will give pleasure once opened, and even more, if well-paired with the food.
+Nevertheless, they will give pleasure once opened, and even more if well-paired with the food.

-That is why I buy wine first for the wine itself and then try to match it, to the best of my knowledge and skills, with the dish.
+That is why I buy wine first for the wine itself and then try to match it, to the best of my knowledge and skills with the dish.
 It is wrong, in my opinion, to buy a wine primarily thinking it will enhance the food and vice versa.

 For me, you buy the wine to be drunk on its own first.
 If a wine is already good to great on its own, then it is the Sommelier's job to know which food to pair it with.

 My daily routine involves buying, preparing, and serving wines for private and corporate dinners and events.
 In most cases, I know the menu in advance, but I rarely taste the dishes in advance.
 So how would I know how to buy the wine with the food in mind if I do not know the exact taste of the food?
-I must know the wine first, then establish which dish it will best pair with.
+I must know the wine first, then establish which dish it best pairs with.
 That's why the wine has to be pleasurable on its own first, as the pairing (and tasting) is also very subjective.

 Lucky me, after 33 years of experience, I rarely go wrong as I know my wines even if I don't know the taste of the food.